Copper is the new oil

 There’s Not Enough Copper.
 Period.

-S&P Global recently outlined two scenarios emphasizing the growing copper demand, which could result in chronic supply shortfalls, potentially hindering the global energy transition towards Net-Zero Emissions by 2050.
+In 2022, S&P Global outlined two scenarios emphasizing the growing copper demand, which could result in chronic supply shortfalls, potentially hindering the global energy transition towards Net-Zero Emissions by 2050.
 In the “Rocky Road Scenario,” the copper supply-demand gap could reach a staggering 10 Mt shortfall by 2035.
 This surge in demand, driven by electric vehicle deployment, power infrastructure upgrades, and increased renewable generation capacity, underscores the critical role of copper in enabling the energy transition and the need for innovative solutions to address this supply-demand challenge.
 The “High Ambition Scenario” is a highly optimistic projection that assumes significant increases in both capacity utilization and recycling rates for copper.
-Despite these increases, chronic shortfalls between copper supply and demand are expected to begin in 2025 and persist through most of the 2030s, with a shortfall of over 1.5 MMt in 2035 alone.
+Despite these increases, chronic shortfalls between copper supply and demand are expected to begin in 2025 and persist through most of the 2030s, with a shortfall of over 1.5 Mt in 2035 alone.

 How did we become so dependent on copper?
 Because copper has driven every agricultural, industrial and technological revolution for millennia.